adam-carbone/microservice-manager/README.md

 1. **Lightweight Bootstrap**: Quickly set up the `managerw.sh` script with a single command.
 2. **Automatic Updates**:
    - Ensures `microservices-manager.sh` is always up-to-date.
-   - Warns users if `managerw.sh` itself is outdated and provides an update command.
+   - Warns users if `managerw.sh` itself is outdated and provides a `managerw update` command.
 3. **Independent Version Management**:
    - Easily update the versions of `managerw.sh` and `microservices-manager.sh` independently.
 4. **Centralized State Management**: